Natalia Garibotto Puts Pert Derrière On Display In Thong Bikini

 Natalia wore her hair styled straight, and she accessorized with a gold necklace, bangle bracelets and a few rings.

-The update consisted of four slides, of which three caught Natalia showing off her curves while she posed in a bathroom.
-The post was an ad for Manscaped products, and the last picture showed the products.
+The update consisted of four slides, three of which featured Natalia showing off her curves while she posed in a bathroom.
+The post was an ad for Manscaped, and the last picture showed the products.

 In the first snap, the camera captured the popular influencer from behind at a side angle.
 She stood with one hip cocked and her back arched, flaunting her bodacious booty in the skimpy thong.
 She gazed at a bottle of cologne she held in one hand.